-Our research and development expenses consist mainly of costs associated with the clinical trials of our product candidates which have not yet received regulatory approval for marketing and for which no alternative future use has been identified.
-This includes the salaries, benefits and stock-based compensation of research and development personnel, laboratory supplies and materials, facility costs, costs for consultants and related contract research, licensing fees, and depreciation of laboratory equipment.
+Our research and development expenses consist mainly of costs associated with the clinical trials of our product candidates that have not yet received regulatory approval for marketing and for which no alternative future use has been identified.
+This includes the salaries, benefits and stock-based compensation of research and development personnel, raw materials, such as insulin purchases, laboratory supplies and materials, facility costs, costs for consultants and related contract research, licensing fees, and depreciation of laboratory equipment.
 We track research and development costs by the type of cost incurred.
-We partially offset research and development expenses with the recognition of estimated amounts receivable or accrued from the State of Connecticut pursuant to a program under which we can exchange qualified research and development income tax credits for cash.
-Otherwise, we expense research and development costs as we incur them.
+We partially offset research and development expenses with the recognition of estimated amounts receivable from the State of Connecticut pursuant to a program under which we can exchange qualified research and development income tax credits for cash.
+Included in research and development expenses for the quarter ended June 30, 2009 were purchases of insulin totaling \$5.4 million.

 Our research and development staff conducts our internal research and development activities, which include research, product development, clinical development, manufacturing and related activities.
 This staff is located in our facilities in Valencia, California; Paramus, New Jersey; and Danbury, Connecticut.
+We expense our research and development costs as we incur them.

 Clinical development timelines, likelihood of success and total costs vary widely.
-We are focused primarily on advancing AFRESA through Phase 3 clinical trials and regulatory filings.
-Based on the results of preclinical studies, we are developing additional applications of our Technosphere technology.
+We are focused primarily on advancing AFRESA through regulatory filings.
+Based on the results of preclinical studies, we plan to develop additional applications of our Technosphere technology.
 Additionally, we anticipate that we will continue to determine which research and development projects to pursue, and how much funding to direct to each project, on an ongoing basis, in response to the scientific and clinical success of each product candidate.
-We cannot be certain when any revenues from the commercialization of our products will begin.
+We cannot be certain when any revenues from the commercialization of our products will commence.

-At this time, due to the risks inherent in the clinical trial process and given the early stage of development of our product candidates other than AFRESA, we are unable to estimate with any certainty the costs we will incur in the continued development of our product candidates for commercialization.
-The costs required to complete the development of AFRESA will be largely dependent on the scope of our clinical trials, the cost and efficiency of our manufacturing process and discussions with the FDA on its requirements.
+At this time, due to the risks inherent in the clinical trial process and given the early stage of development of our product candidates other than AFRESA, we are unable to estimate with any certainty the costs that we will incur in the continued development of our product candidates for commercialization.
+The costs required to complete the development of AFRESA will be largely dependent on the cost and efficiency of our manufacturing process and discussions with the FDA on its requirements.